 - a.
 1. AFA entered into an Affiliation Agreement with CWA on March 26, 2003.
 The affiliation of AFA with CWA is based upon the maintenance of AFA's full autonomy as an independent labor organization with full control over its funds, assets and policies. - 2.
 During the Affiliation Period, AFA and CWA have worked to resolved outstanding issues regarding the merger of the two Unions.
 Matters specified in the Affiliation Agreement as applicable only to the Affiliation Period shall be phased out by the end of the Affiliation Period, after which time those specific terms shall be determined in accordance with the Merger Agreement and CWA Constitution and Bylaws. - b.
-Joint Task Force A joint task force appointed by the Presidents of AFA and CWA will be established as a transition team to help effectuate the merger. - Approval Process AFA and CWA shall submit the Merger Agreement for approval through the appropriate process of their respective organizations. - d.
+Joint Task Force A joint task force appointed by the Presidents of AFA and CWA will be established as a transition team to help effectuate the merger. - c.
+Approval Process AFA and CWA shall submit the Merger Agreement for approval through the appropriate process of their respective organizations. - d.
 Constitution and Bylaws Both AFA and CWA commit to pursue such changes to their respective constitutions and bylaws, if any, as may be necessary for the adoption and implementation of the Affiliation Agreement and Merger agreement. - e.
 Programs and Benefits AFA and its members shall be eligible to participate in CWA programs and benefits including member benefits plans such as the CWA Savings and Retirement Trust in accordance with the terms of such plans. - f.
 Advice and Assistance CWA, when requested by AFA, shall provide AFA with advice and assistance on legal, collective bargaining, corporate research and campaigns, health & safety, and organizing matters.
 In addition, AFA members, officers and representatives shall have available to them whatever educational services, conferences, lectures, educational materials and the like that are provided to CWA members, officers and representatives.
-AFA and CWA will seek out and work on joint projects related to the airline industries.
+AFA and CWA will seek out and work on joint projects related to the airline industries. - g.
+Merger - 1.
+AFA retains the right to determine final approval of the merger Agreement through appropriate means pursuant to the AFA Constitution and Bylaws. - 2.
+Upon approval of the Merger Agreement, AFA and CWA will merge the two International unions.
+Such merger will take place on December 31, 2003. - Opt Out/Termination AFA or CWA may terminate the Merger Agreement upon six (6) month's written notice given to the other within four (4) years from date of merger.
+The procedures used to terminate the merger will include a membership ratification of the Termination.